CSCfi/csc-user-guide/docs/support/faq/terminal-rahti-pod.md

 ## Using the command line with `oc`

-1. First, get the name of the Pod you want to open the interactive terminal session:
+1. To use the [command line](https://docs.csc.fi/cloud/rahti/usage/cli/) to interract with OpenShift cluster using `oc` client.
+First, get the name of the Pod you want to open the interactive terminal session:

 	```sh
 	$ oc get pods